AsteroidOS/ragnaroek/PROTOCOL.md

 After the target connects to the flasher, the flasher sends the ASCII string "ODIN" (4 byte packet, no NULL termination).

-The target replies with the ASCII string "LOKE" (once again a 4 byte packet, no NULL termination)
+The target replies with the ASCII string "LOKE" (once again a 4 byte packet, no NULL termination).

 ### Command packets